what is falling action in a story?

 They can offer guidance on whether or not a falling action is appropriate for your story and how best to incorporate it into your plot and provide a satisfying ending.

-What is a Good Example of Falling Action in A Story?
+Good Examples of Falling Action

 In story structure, falling action is the section of the plot following the climax and leading up to the resolution.
 This is often when the protagonist begins to tie up loose ends and wrap up the story’s central conflict.

-The falling action begins as Marty returns back to 1985 and is confronted by all the changes in his world that directly result from his adventure.
+The falling action begins as Marty returns to 1985 and is confronted by all the changes in his world that directly result from his adventure.

 Thanks to Marty’s note warning him of being shot, Doc is safe.
 His siblings are successful professionals.
 His parents are in a stable, loving relationship, with his father being a famous author.
-Biff is a nice guy that works for his parents.
+Biff is a nice guy who works for his parents.

 And best of all, Marty has his dream car and his girl.
 All loose plot points are tied up satisfactorily.